Baptism: Jehovah's Witnesses

-Jehovah's Witnesses believes that baptism should be performed by complete immersion (submersion) in water and only when an individual is old enough to understand its significance.
+Jehovah's Witnesses believe that baptism should be performed by complete immersion (submersion) in water and only when an individual is old enough to understand its significance.
 They believe that water baptism is an outward symbol that a person has made an unconditional dedication through Jesus Christ to do the will of God.
-Only after baptism, is a person considered a full-fledged Witness, and an official member of the Christian Congregation.
+Only after baptism is a person considered a full-fledged Witness and an official member of the Christian Congregation.
 They consider baptism to constitute ordination as a minister.

 Prospective candidates for baptism must express their desire to be baptized well in advance of a planned baptismal event, to allow for congregation elders to assess their suitability (regarding true repentance and conversion).
 Elders approve candidates for baptism if the candidates are considered to understand what is expected of members of the religion and to demonstrate sincere dedication to the faith.

 Most baptisms among Jehovah's Witnesses are performed at scheduled assemblies and conventions by elders and ministerial servants, in special pools, or sometimes oceans, rivers, or lakes, depending on circumstances, and rarely occur at local Kingdom Halls.
 Prior to baptism, at the conclusion of a pre-baptism talk, candidates must affirm two questions:

 Only baptized males (elders or ministerial servants) may baptize new members.
 Baptizers and candidates wear swimsuits or other informal clothing for baptism, but are directed to avoid clothing that is considered undignified or too revealing.
 Generally, candidates are individually immersed by a single baptizer, unless a candidate has special circumstances such as a physical disability.
 In circumstances of extended isolation, a qualified candidate's dedication and stated intention to become baptized may serve to identify him as a member of Jehovah's Witnesses, even if immersion itself must be delayed.
 In rare instances, unbaptized males who had stated such an intention have reciprocally baptized each other, with both baptisms accepted as valid.
 Individuals who had been baptized in the 1930s and 1940s by female Witnesses due to extenuating circumstances, such as in concentration camps, were later re-baptized but still recognized their original baptism dates.